 - An online application

 - A research proposal written by the student and uploaded to the application

 - Confidential letters of recommendation

 - Caltech students must submit two confidential letters (at least one from a faculty member).
-For freshman, the second may be from an RA, TA, coach, or employer.
+For freshmen, the second may be from an RA, TA, coach, or employer.

 - Visiting (non-Caltech) students must submit three confidential letters from faculty (at least two in the relevant discipline).